Here is Where Hope Begins

 Learning Lives Here.

 In our Early Intervention program, our staff works side-by-side with parents to educate about hearing loss, hearing-device use, creating a good listening environment, and the development of listening and spoken language in everyday settings and activities.
-The School Program located at our Wood Dale site, is certified by the Illinois State board of Education.
-We offer a busy, full-day program for children ages 3-8 years old.
+The School Program, certified by the Illinois State board of Education, offers a busy, full-day program for children ages 3-8 years old.
 Students move between small and large group classrooms and focus on literacy, vocabulary, math, and social sciences as well as social-emotional learning and self advocacy.
-Our resident Doctors of Audiology specialize in testing and device support and maintenance to young patients.
+Our resident Doctor of Audiology specializes in testing and device support and maintenance to young patients.
 Students in the Early Intervention and School Programs regularly receive exams and device checks from our audiologists.

 From A Parent’s Point Of View